Founded-in-Tally/founded-in-tally/README.md

 1. Configure app
     * Set the Rails env to use for configuration with `export RAILS_ENV=development`
     * ...
-1. Run `rake db:create db:migrate db:seed` to create the database, run migrations, and seed with initial data
+1. Run `rake db:create` to create the database, `rake db:migrate` to run migrations, and `rake db:seed` to seed with initial data (these can also be run in a single line as `rake db:create db:migrate db:seed`)
-    * To start from scratch, either `rake db:drop` then the above, or `rake db`
+    * To reset the database, either run `rake db:drop` to drop the database (then repeat the commands above), or run `rake db:reset` to reload from the existing schema (then run the seed command)
-    * For additional migrations, just run `rake db:migrate`
+    * To run additional migrations on the existing database, run `rake db:migrate`
 1. Run `rails server` (or `rails s`) to run the Rails server
 1. Go to [http://localhost:3000](http://localhost:3000) for the front-end and [http://localhost:3000/admin](http://localhost:3000/admin) for the administrator interface